MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/web-services/rest.md

 ### Local development

 If you are developing your REST web service locally with a framework such as ASP.NET Core Web API, you can debug your web service and mobile app at the same time.
-In this scenario you must enable clear-text HTTP traffic for the iOS simualtor and Android emulator.
+In this scenario you must enable clear-text HTTP traffic for the iOS simulator and Android emulator.
 For information about configuration your project to allow communication, see [Connect to local web services](~/cross-platform/deploy-test/connect-to-local-web-services.md).

 ## Related links